adeschene/rails-nutritionix-2/README.md

-Sixth Ruby on Rails Bootcamp assignment.
+Seven Ruby on Rails Bootcamp assignment.

-A simple calorie counter app.
+A simple calorie counter app with user accounts.

 Uses materialize for styling and the Nutrionix API.
+Also uses figaro, HTTParty, and devise gems.